Gluten Free Coconut Cookies

 Instructions

-- In a large mixing bowl, whip your butter until fluffy and add 2 cups of sugar.
-Mix the butter and sugar for about 1 minutes on medium-high speed before adding the egg.
+- In a large mixing bowl, whip your butter until fluffy and add sugar.
+Mix the butter and sugar for about 1 minute on medium-high speed before adding the egg.
 Mix for one minute more.

 - In large bowl, combine your coconut flour, favorite gluten free flour, baking powder, baking soda, salt, ground coconut and tapioca flour.